 Vice-Chancellor and President

 The Vice-Chancellor and President is the chief academic and administrative officer of the University.
 The Statutes prescribe that this person has ‘a general responsibility to the Council and the Senate for monitoring and promoting the efficiency and good order of the University’.
-The Vice-Chancellor and President is the ‘designated officer’, as specified in the HEFCE Financial Memorandum, responsible for ensuring that the University complies with the terms and conditions specified by the Funding Council for the use of Funding Council funds and may be called, with the Chief Executive of the Funding Council who is the accounting officer for the institutions funded by the Council, to give evidence before the Public Accounts Committee.
+The Vice-Chancellor and President is the ‘accountable officer’, as specified in the Office for Students (OfS) Financial Memorandum, responsible for ensuring that the University complies with the terms and conditions specified by the OfS for the use of funds and may be called, with the Chief Executive of the OfS who is the accounting officer for the institutions funded by the OfS, to give evidence before the Public Accounts Committee.
 The Vice-Chancellor and President is a member of all University committees and chairs the Senate and a number of committees of the Council and the Senate.

 The Provost is appointed on a full-time basis for a fixed period by the Council after consultation with the Senate.
 Subject to the direction of the Vice-Chancellor and President, the Provost leads on academic strategy and delivery and performs such duties as the Vice-Chancellor and President may delegate to them in the light of University priorities.